stephhappens/awesome-tools-for-junior-developers/README.md

 - [Devdocs](https://devdocs.io) - A compendium of the docs from major tech tools.
 Cuts down on tabs!
 - [Command Line Reference](https://ss64.com/) - A list of all of the commands you can use in Bash, macOS, CMD, Powershell, Access, VB Script, Oracle, SQL Server, ASCII, Convert MB/BG, Forum, and Passwords.
 - [Postman](https://www.getpostman.com/) - Allows developers to doucment, design, build, mock and test API's from local machine
+- [SmallDev.Tools](https://smalldev.tools) - A free tool for developers perform common tasks like Encoding/Decoding various formats, Minifying HTML/CSS/Javascript, Beautify, Generate Fake/Testing real like dataset in JSON/CSV & multiple other formats and many more features.
+With a delightful interface.

 ---